ErpNetDocs/info/features/system/integrated-websites.md

 The web client can contribute to practically everyone in your company - employees, managers, CEO, and others.

-One instance of the web client is included in the plan's price for all editions and subscription plans of @@name.
+One instance of the web client is included (without additional charges) in all subscription plans for all editions of @@name.

 ### 2. Domain API